-In Major Pierre L’Enfant’s 1791 Plan for the Capital City, The National Mall was to be a 400-foot-wide, mile-long avenue anchored by the Congress House on the east and a statue of George Washington on the west.
+In Pierre L’Enfant’s 1791 Plan for the Capital City, The National Mall was to be a 400-foot-wide, mile-long avenue anchored by the Congress House on the east and a statue of George Washington on the west.
 An east-west canal, built in 1820 on the north side of the Mall, connected Tiber Creek to the Potomac River.

 In 1902, the Senate Park Commission submitted a plan to Congress calling for the restoration, development, and improvement of the Mall.
 The Commission, led by architects Daniel Burnham and Charles McKim, landscape architect Frederick Law Olmsted, Jr., and sculptor Augustus Saint-Gaudens, proposed a narrower 300-foot-wide greensward bordered on each side by four rows of American elm trees and lined by public buildings.
-In 1909 the railroad tracks were removed, restoring the continuity of the grounds.
+In 1909 the railroad tracks were taken out, restoring the continuity of the grounds.